vuld0/wordpress-plugin-honeypot/README.md

 2. Log out and test the site

+#### Fake Login Page

+1. Create a new page in the admin dashboard for login.
+2. Add the shortcode "wp-login" to the page
+3. That will generate a new login form for the attacker.
+4. Logging into the form or opening the form will send you a log that someone is trying to access the fake login page.

 ### Honeypots

 1. Login attempts logs
 2. Hidden form field (contact form-7)
 3. Change the wp-login admin url
+4. Fake Login Page

 ### Built with